StratusLab/stratuslab.github.com/_posts/2012-12-04-try-reference-cloud-infrastructures.md

 ###LAL

-The cloud at LAL consists of 10 DELL servers each with 24 CPU cores and 32 GB of RAM.
+The cloud at LAL consists of 15 servers with one of two
+configurations: 24 CPU cores with 24 GB of RAM or 32 CPU cores with 64 GB of RAM.
 There is a total of 20 TB of disk space available via a RAID6 system.

+There is a page that provides the [current resource utilization][lal-resources] for the LAL cloud.

 What is the firewall policy?
 ----------------------------